jwharm/java-gi/README.md

     .setDefaultHeight(200)
     .build();
 ```

-Since java-gi version 0.3, you can set the properties of the class, its parents, and all implemented interfaces.
-We also avoid type erasure (using the "curiously recurring template pattern") that used to occur in version 0.2 when setting properties of parent classes.
+With a `Builder` you can set the properties of the class, its parents, and all implemented interfaces.

-### Allocating records (structs)
+### Allocating structs

-Record types (`struct`s in native code) are mapped to Java classes.
-Because structs don't necessarily have a constructor method, the Java classes offer an `allocate()` method to allocate a new uninitialized record.
+Struct definitions (in contrast to GObjects) in native code are mapped to Java classes.
+Because structs don't necessarily have a constructor method, the Java classes offer an `allocate()` method to allocate a new uninitialized struct.
 To determine the size of the struct and its members, the memory layouts have been generated from the field definitions in the gir files.
 The allocated memory is automatically released when the Java object is garbage-collected.

 ### GValues

 You can create GValues with a series of overloaded `Value.create()` methods.
 These methods allocate a new GValue and initialize the data type.

 In the following example, `value1` is created with this method, while `value2` is manually allocated and initialized:

 ```java
 Value value1 = Value.create("string value");
 Value value2 = Value.allocate();